 This story took place in the Eastern Han Dynasty.
-In Fanyang (范阳) where was in modern-days Hebei (河北) Province, there was a young man named Lu Chong (卢充).
+In Fanyang (范陽) where was in modern-days Hebei (河北) Province, there was a young man named Lu Chong (盧充).
 At the age of 20, one day Lu Chong hunted in the environs.
-He saw a river deer (獐), and shot at it.
+He saw a river deer, and shot at it.
 The river deer was wounded, but it ran off quickly.
 Lu Chong pursued it.
 He ran for a long time, and didn’t know how far he had left the city.
-Suddenly the river deer disappeared, and Lu Chong saw a grand official residence.
+Suddenly the river deer disappeared, and Lu Chong saw a grand residence.
 A servant walked outside and called him.
 Lu Chong felt surprised, and asked him, “Who is the master of the residence?”
-The servant said, “It’s the residence of Cui (崔) Shaofu (少府).”(Shaofu was an official who managed the property of the royal family) Lu Chong said, “My clothing is shabby.
+The servant said, “It’s the residence of Shaofu.”(Shaofu or “少府”, an official who managed the property of the royal family) Lu Chong said, “My clothing is shabby.
 How can I visit Shaofu?”
-At this time, another servant held a new garment, and said to Lu Chong, “Fujun (府君) let me give it to you.”(Fujun was an honorific form of address for a magistrate)
+At this time, another servant brought a new garment to Lu Chong and said, “My lord gives this to you.”

 Lu Chong wore the new garment, and entered the house.
-Cui Shaofu entertained him very well, and told him, “Your father didn’t think my family is low-down, and wrote to me.
-He wanted me to let my young daughter be your wife.
-So I let servants greet you.”
-Then he showed the letter of Lu Chong’s father to Lu Chong.
+Cui (崔) Shaofu, the master of the residence, entertained him very well, and told him, “Your father didn’t think my family is inferior, and I got a letter from him recently.
+He asked me to let my young daughter be your wife.
+So I sent servants to greet you.”
+Then he showed the letter.
 Lu Chong’s father had been dead when Lu Chong was a little child.
 But he still remembered the writing of his father.
-He felt sorrow-stricken, and didn’t refuse Cui Shaofu.
-Then Cui Shaofu told his servants, “Lu Lang (郎) has been here.
-Please tell my daughter to freshen up and dress up.”(Lang was a hypocoristic form of address for a young man) And he told Lu Chong, “Please go to the east room.”
+He felt sorrowful, and didn’t refuse Cui Shaofu.
+Then Cui Shaofu told his servants, “The honored young guest from the Lu family has been here.
+Please tell my daughter to dress up.”
+And he told Lu Chong, “Please go to the east room.”
 When Lu Chong arrived at the east room, the daughter of Cui Shaofu had been there by a carriage.
 She stood beside a mat, and waited for him.

-Lu Chong still missed the woman very much every day.
-Four years later, in the third day of the third month of the Lunar Calendar, Lu Chong went to the riverside and enjoyed the new spring.
-This day was the Shangsi (上巳) Festival which was the valentine's day of the Chinese nation before the Tang Dynasty.
-Young men and women held white orchids and went to the riverside.
-In this festival, young people could freely show their love to the person of their heart.
-Lu Chong and his friends came to the riverside, too.
+Four years later, in the third day of the third month of the Lunar Calendar, Lu Chong and his friends went to the riverside and enjoyed the new spring.
+This day was the Shangsi (上巳) Festival which could be partly regarded as the Valentine’s Day of ancient Chinese youth.
 Lu Chong suddenly saw two calf-drawn carriages.
-The carriages looked familiar, so Lu Chong ran to there.
-He saw the woman that he missed every day sat in the first carriage with a little boy.
+The carriages looked familiar, so Lu Chong walked to there.
+He saw Cui Shaofu’s daughter sat in the first carriage with a little boy.
 Lu Chong was very glad, and wanted to hold the hands of the woman.
-But the woman seemed to be quiet, and she pointed to the back carriage and said to Lu Chong, “Fujun wants to see you.”
+But the woman seemed to be quiet, and she pointed to the back carriage and said to Lu Chong, “My father wants to see you.”
 Lu Chong then came to the second carriage and gave regards to Cui Shaofu.
-The woman enfolded the boy in her arms, and descended from the carriage.
-She gave the boy to Lu Chong, and said, “He is your son.
-Now I return him to you.”
-And then she gave a gold bowl to Lu Chong.
-The young woman finally couldn’t restrain her sad feelings, and wrote a sorrowful poem to Lu Chong.
-The Poem of Cui's DaughterThe poem said that they would be apart forever and they would never meet again, because they lived in two different worlds.
+The woman enfolded the boy in her arms, and gave him to Lu Chong.
+And then she gave a gold bowl and a sorrowful poem to Lu Chong.
+The poem told the woman’s excellence and her nostalgia for the world, and said that they would never meet again.
 When Lu Chong accepted his son, the gold bowl and the poem, he suddenly found the two carriages disappeared.